-C. Experimental Configuration
+4.3 Experimental Configuration

-The simulator has several configurable parameters, as summarized in Table I. These include h and s, which are set to 3 days and 1 day, respectively.
+The simulator has several configurable parameters, as summarized in Table 1.
+These include h and s, which are set to 3 days and 1 day, respectively.
 There are also two deployment options.
 A random deployment enables PGBGP on a random set of nodes, modeling a situation where all ASs are equally likely to deploy the enhanced protocol.
 The core + random deployment enables PGBGP on the 62 core nodes (i.e., the ASs with fifteen or more peers) and a random chosen subset of the remaining nodes, modeling a likely scenario in which a small number of large service providers deploy the enhanced protocol, along with a random set of other ASs.
+The simulator also has the option of ranking suspicious routes lower than trusted routes either before or after the local-preference step in the BGP decision process.